cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 retry the installation.
 Installing while the launcher is open is generally safe.

+# Switching sessions

+If you have more than one session you can switch by tapping the session name in the page title and selecting another session.

 # State saves

 CloudpilotEmu automatically saves the emulator state every second while the